Start your workplace transformation today.

-We refurbished the London office and removed some structural walls and a lot of the existing partitions to restructure the office layout and maximise the use of the space.
+We removed some structural walls and a lot of the existing partitions to restructure the office layout and maximise the use of the space.
 The new conference room was created by knocking 3 rooms together into one connected space that can host both large meetings and small meetings, made possible by the foldable walls we have installed.

 This CAT A fit out also included replacing the air conditioning, services, fresh air ventilation and electrics in the building.
 These changes ensure the building can run at optimum levels and meet the latest building regulations.
-We managed this CAT A work so that we could guarantee the levels of quality required for this office fit out.
+We managed this CAT A work so that we could guarantee the levels of quality required.